 We aren’t saying this brand isn’t good.
 Nor are we against the use of healthy bacteria such as probiotics.
-Just as yogurts have helped people, these products can possibly improve your dog’s digestive tract or at least the symptoms.
+Just as yogurts have helped people, these products can improve your dog’s digestive tract or at least the symptoms.
 However, a proper diagnosis is preferable.
-Using something like Activia may be hit or miss.
+Using Activia may be hit or miss.

 Can I Give My Dog Activia?
 Answer: Yes, but there are better options

-Although dogs may require a different type of probiotics than the type found in yogurt, it may still be beneficial albeit questionable and unproven.
+Although dogs may require a different type of probiotics than the type found in yoghurt, it may still be beneficial albeit questionable and unproven.
 Nevertheless, an unflavored, unsweetened, and non-fat yogurt is generally healthy and dogs usually enjoy it.

 If you are looking for a good probiotic for your dog’s diarrhea then you may be in luck.
 There are products on the market, although also unproven, that have been created specifically for pets.
 Manufacturers develop these to also fit your dog’s nutritional needs.
 Besides, Activia has a relatively high sugar content, which can be some cause for concern.